 Every business has turnover, attrition, and vacant positions, but in the health care industry, the need for reliable and competent nurses continues to rise across the United States.
 About 210,400 openings for registered nurses are projected each year, on average, over the decade.
 More facilities are turning to a nursing agency to help meet the demand.

 For many health care facilities, a nursing agency is the perfect solution to fill shifts when you have nurses out on paid leave, or to simply meet the demand when your patient numbers go up.
-It’s important for you to go over the pros and cons of using a nurse staffing agency first.
+It’s important for you to go over the pros and cons of using a nurse staffing agency like Clipboard Health first.

 Benefits of a Nursing Agency